omgcheese/Kotlin-News/readme.md

 * Android Jetpack libraries (ViewModel, LiveData, Navigation) for Google's MVVM design pattern recommendation
 * Cardview, RecyclerView for UI requirement
 * jUnit for unit test
-* If there is time, robolectric for instrumental unit tests
+* If there is time, robolectric for instrumental unit tests (Not achieved)

 ### Architecture path
 * Aiming for Clean Architecture with MVVM design pattern for testable codebase